scperkins/EJEHardenberg.github.io/public/writing/narrations/buttons.md

 The shiny buttons caught her eye.
 Silver and reflective, they stood out against the red coat wrapping the slim man in front of her.
-The light, orange and white with morning, played over the right side of his face and along the metal running down his front.
+The light, orange and white with morning, played over the right side of his face and along the metal running down his front that hung toward that side.
 Sitting on a dark wood bench, dangling his feet, something seemed off.

 Was it the way his hair fell in frayed curls around his face?
 Framing the strong features of a sharp nose and bushy eyebrows?
 Maybe the scarf